Cyclic Sieving and Plethysm Coefficients: Crystal Structure on Tableaux

 \section{Crystal Structure on Tableaux}

-For a complex semisimple Lie algebra $\mathfrak{g}$, Kashiwara's $\mathfrak{g}$-crystals constitute a class of combinatorial models patterned on representations of $\mathfrak{g}$.
-If $\mathfrak{g}$ is simply laced, there exists a set of axioms, enumerated by Stembridge \cite{Stemlocal}, that characterize the crystals arising directly from $\mathfrak{g}$-representations, which he calls regular.
-Given a partition $\kappa$ with $s$ parts, the combinatorics of the weight space decomposition of the irreducible $\mathfrak{sl_s}$-representation with highest weight encoded in $\kappa$ is captured in the regular $\mathfrak{sl_s}$-crystal structure assigned to the semistandard tableaux of shape $\kappa$ with entries in $\lbrace 1, 2, \ldots, s \rbrace$.
+For a complex reductive Lie algebra $\mathfrak{g}$, Kashiwara's $\mathfrak{g}$-crystals constitute a class of combinatorial models patterned on representations of $\mathfrak{g}$.
+If the root system of $\mathfrak{g}$ is simply laced, there exists a set of axioms, enumerated by Stembridge \cite{Stemlocal}, that characterize the crystals arising directly from $\mathfrak{g}$-representations, which he calls regular.
+Given a partition $\kappa$ with $s$ parts, the combinatorics of the weight space decomposition of the irreducible $\mathfrak{gl}_s$-representation with highest weight $\kappa$ is captured in the regular $\mathfrak{gl}_s$-crystal structure assigned to the semistandard tableaux of shape $\kappa$ with entries in $\lbrace 1, 2, \ldots, s \rbrace$.\footnote{In defining the crystal structure on the tableaux of a given shape, we require the number of parts of the shape to be well-defined, so we deviate from the convention of identifying compositions that differ only by terminal zeroes.
+Note, however, that we may declare a composition to have $s$ parts so long as it has at most $s$ positive parts.}

 In this section, we review the crystal structure on tableaux, and we observe that it offers a natural setting for the consideration of evacuation and promotion, due to the relationship between these actions and the raising and lowering crystal operators.
 We also see that the crystal perspective facilitates a recasting of the Yamanouchi conditions on tableaux reading words in terms of the vanishing or nonvanishing of the raising and lowering operators at the corresponding tableaux, viewed as crystal elements.
-We end with restatements of the Littlewood--Richardson rule that validate our claim that Theorems~\ref{mainevac} and \ref{mainprom} are indeed analogous to it.